 At the 53,000-student Klein Independent School District in Texas safety has always been among administrators’ top priorities.
-But the tragedy in Parkland, and the questions that followed, convinced Superintendent Dr. Bret Champion and his team that the community deserved a stronger voice in that conversation.
+But last year’s tragedy in Parkland, and the questions that followed, convinced Superintendent Dr. Bret Champion and his team that the community deserved a stronger voice in that conversation.

 To help, the district launched Keep Klein Safe, an online initiative and training program that empowers students, parents, and staff to report safety concerns, ask questions, and inform the district’s evolving safety and security policies.

 “We always talk about how safety is our top priority—both physical and emotional safety—but, after Parkland, there was this urgency around it,” says Dr. Bret Champion, superintendent of Klein ISD.
 “There was this palpable need for people to hear and understand that our students are safe.”

 School safety, an ‘always-on’ conversation

 Talking with parents and students reinforced a reality that Champion and his team had already begun to understand: The conversation around school safety doesn’t stop when the bell rings at the end of the day.

 In many cases, says community relations manager Justin Elbert, that’s when the conversation picks up.

 “Now kids go home and they’re even more connected than they are at school, and they’re sharing all these things that they hear,” Elbert explains.
 “Students are our eyes and ears.
 They know their friends and their community better than we ever could, and we needed to find a way to tap into that.”